MichalMoravik/NemID/README.md

 2. download Azure CLI and run Azure functions <code>func start --python</code>.
 Alternatively you can run it via Azure's extension on VSCode
 3. try out the endpoints using your rest client (Insomnia/Postman)

+## API endpoints

+All API endpoints can be seen here: [nemid-docs](https://www.michalmoravik.github.io)